microsoft/fast-creator/PROCESS.md

 ## Planning a release

 - A new release should start being planned approximately 2 weeks before the end of the previous release, check the estimated amount of time remaining during the weekly planning meetings.
+- User testing will be planned at the beginning of the release.
 - A milestone will be created in the fast-creator repository and a milestone with the same name will be created in the fast-tooling repository.
     - The name of the milestone should be a simple number, such as "Release 1".
     - The release description in the fast-creator repository should include the release version e.g. "alpha".